How Much Does it Cost to Start a WordPress Site?

 So, in that sense, it’s free to start a WordPress website.
 There are no signup fees, no monthly membership costs, and no expensive courses required to understand the software.

 However, once you’ve built your website, you’ll probably want to share it with the world.
-And that’s where the WordPress costs start to add up.
+And that’s where WordPress costs can begin to add up.

 What Expenses Come with Running a WordPress Site?